rocketbro/rocketbro.github.io/portfolio.md

 ### Record Machine: Organize Your Next Release

 [Record Machine](https://apps.apple.com/us/app/record-machine/id6478185491) is an iOS app designed to help musicians organize and protoype their next musical project.
-You can read about it on the [project page](/projects/record-machine).
+You can read about it on the [project page](/projects/record-machine) and view the code on [GitHub](https://github.com/rocketbro/Record-Machine).

 *Tech Stack, Funtionality, & Frameworks*
 - Swift & SwiftUI